junxit/us-congress-bills-111/bill.md

       >   - **(iii)** if a cable system provides a secondary transmission of a primary transmitter to some but not all communities served by that cable system—
       >     - **(I)** the gross receipts and the distant signal equivalent values for such secondary transmission shall be derived solely on the basis of the subscribers in those communities where the cable system provides such secondary transmission; and
       >     - **(II)** the total royalty fee for the period paid by such system shall not be less than the royalty fee calculated under subparagraph (B)(i) multiplied by the gross receipts from all subscribers to the system.
-      > - **(D)** A cable system that, on a statement submitted before the date of the enactment of the Satellite Home Viewer Update and Reauthorization Act of 2009, computed its royalty fee consistent with the methodology under this paragraph or that amends a statement filed before such date of enactment to compute the royalty fee due using such methodology shall not be subject to an action for infringement, or eligible for any royalty refund, arising out of its use of such methodology on such statement.
+      > - **(D)** A cable system that, on a statement submitted before the date of the enactment of the Satellite Home Viewer Update and Reauthorization Act of 2009, computed its royalty fee consistent with the methodology under this paragraph subparagraph (C)(iii) or that amends a statement filed before such date of enactment to compute the royalty fee due using such methodology shall not be subject to an action for infringement, or eligible for any royalty refund or offset, arising out of its use of such methodology on such statement.
       > - **(E)** If the actual gross receipts paid by subscribers to a cable system for the period covered by the statement for the basic service of providing secondary transmissions of primary broadcast transmitters total $263,800 or less—
       >   - **(i)** gross receipts of the cable system for the purpose of this paragraph shall be computed by subtracting from such actual gross receipts the amount by which $263,800 exceeds such actual gross receipts, except that in no case shall a cable system’s gross receipts be reduced to less than $10,400; and
       >   - **(ii)** the royalty fee payable under this paragraph shall be 0.5 percent, regardless of the number of distant signal equivalents, if any.